-Natural Language Processing & Intelligent Text Systems
+NLP & Intelligent Text Systems

 NLP systems that extract value from unstructured text while remaining trustworthy, explainable, and compliant.
+Text is your largest untapped data asset.

 Why Enterprise NLP Commonly Fails

-Common Failure Patterns
+Failure Patterns

-- Proof-of-concept models never operationalize
+Proof-of-concept models never operationalise

-- Training data is noisy or biased
+Training data is noisy or biased

-- Outputs are not explainable
+Outputs are not explainable

-- Accuracy degrades silently over time
+Accuracy degrades silently over time

-- Governance and compliance are ignored
+Governance and compliance are ignored

-- NLP is treated as a single model, not a system
+NLP is treated as a single model, not a system

 The Result

-- Low trust in outputs
+Low trust in outputs

-- Limited adoption
+Limited adoption

-- Legal and regulatory exposure
+Legal and regulatory exposure

 Clavon NLP Principle

 NLP systems must be accurate enough to act on, explainable enough to trust, and governed enough to defend.
+If any one fails, the system is unfit for production.

 Enterprise NLP Use Case Taxonomy

-Clavon categorizes NLP use cases by risk and complexity, not novelty.
+Clavon categorises NLP use cases by risk and complexity, not novelty.
+Each has different accuracy, latency, and governance requirements.

-- Document classification and routing
+Document classification and routing

-- Information extraction (entities, attributes)
+Information extraction (entities, attributes)

-- Document comparison and validation
+Document comparison and validation

-- Sentiment and intent analysis
+Sentiment and intent analysis

-- Search and semantic retrieval
+Search and semantic retrieval

-- Summarization for decision support
+Summarisation for decision support

-- Conversational assistants (bounded scope)
+Conversational assistants (bounded scope)

-NLP Architecture (High-Level Reference)
+NLP Architecture Reference Model

 Input & Ingestion Layer

-- Documents, emails, chat logs, transcripts
+- -Documents, emails, chat logs, transcripts

-- OCR and text normalization where required
+- -OCR and text normalisation where required

 Preprocessing Layer

-- Language detection
+- -Language detection

-- Tokenization and normalization
+- -Tokenisation and normalisation

-- Noise and formatting cleanup
+- -Noise and formatting cleanup

 Model & Intelligence Layer

-- Classical NLP or ML models
+- -Classical NLP or ML models

-- Transformer-based models where justified
+- -Transformer-based models where justified

-- Rule-based components for determinism
+- -Rule-based components for determinism

 Post-Processing & Validation Layer

-- Confidence scoring
+- -Confidence scoring

-- Rule-based checks
+- -Rule-based checks

-- Human-in-the-loop routing
+- -Human-in-the-loop routing

 Integration & Consumption Layer

-- APIs
+- -APIs

-- Downstream systems
+- -Downstream systems

-- Analytics and dashboards
+- -Analytics and dashboards

 Choosing the Right NLP Approach